rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-That's it.
-You have implemented your first subscription in GraphQL with Apollo Server and PubSub.
-In order to test it, you need to create a new message.
-Therefore you need to login a user too, because otherwise you are not authorized to create a message.
-My recommendation would be to step through the following GraphQL operations in two tabs in GraphQL Playground.
+You implemented your first subscription in GraphQL with Apollo Server and PubSub.
+To test it, create a new message with a logged in user.
+You can try both these GraphQL operations in two separate tabs in GraphQL Playground to compare their output.
 In the first tab, execute the subscription:

 {{< highlight javascript >}}
 subscription {